Form I-130 Petition for Alien Relative

 As a lawful permanent resident (LPR) or a United States Citizen (USC), you can file an I-130 form to start the process of bringing eligible relatives to the United States.
 Form I-130 is formally called the “Petition for Alien Relative.”
 This form is important because it establishes a valid family relationship between you (the LPR or USC) and the person seeking a green card.

 In other words, this form is the first step in the family-based green card process.
-If you are applying for a marriage visa, you will need to file the Form I-130 to establish a legally valid marriage.
+If you apply for a marriage visa, you must file Form I-130 to establish a legally valid marriage.
 Basically, this form helps you prove that your marriage is not based on fraud.

 Lastly, this immigration paperwork gives you a spot in line for a green card.
 Once you file the form, your waiting period is determined by your priority date.
-A priority date is the date on which immigration services receives your form.
-Unless you are sponsoring an immediate relative, then there’s no waiting period.
+A priority date is the date on which immigration services receive your form.
+Unless you sponsor an immediate relative, there’s no waiting period.

 What Is Form I-130 Used For?

-As we stated before, a lawful permanent resident or United States Citizen can submit this form in order to prove that a valid family relationship exists between the petitioner and certain alien relatives.
+As we stated before, a lawful permanent resident or United States Citizen can submit this form to prove that a valid family relationship exists between the petitioner and certain alien relatives.
+In other words, it is an important document for anyone who wants to help a family member immigrate to the United States and obtain a green card.

 Who Can File Form I-130?